 Fertilizer

 Fertilizing the Callisia navicularis is optional because the plant can survive without it as long as it gets the right amount of light and water.
-However, you can add some liquid fertilizer drops to your water to encourage swift growth.
+However, you can add liquid fertilizer drops to your water to encourage swift growth.

 Propagation

-The easiest way to propagate a chain plant is to cut a stem off and use it to make a new plant.
+The easiest way to propagate a Chain Plant is to cut a stem off and use it to make a new plant.
 Cut a stem that has at least a few leaves on it and allow the cutting to sit for a few days until the end calluses.

-You don’t need to put it in water to grow any roots before putting it in some soil.
+You don’t need to put it in water to grow roots before putting it in some soil.

 Troubleshooting